Batete05/batete_ange_nadette/README.md

 ## 1. Express.js Application

 - Simple Node.js app using Express.js
-- Responds with `hello devops!` on GET /
+- Responds with `Hello devOps!` on GET /
 - Listens on port 3000

 ## 2. Dockerization